FedericoMarchetti2001/json_formatter/AI_CONTEXT.md

 - **Local Persistence**: All state (pages, preferences, achievements, theme selection) persisted in browser localStorage
 - **Image Viewer**: Centered modal for displaying unlocked achievement images
 - **Keyboard Shortcuts**: Alt+Enter for formatting, ESC for shortcuts overlay, Tab for indentation
+- **Error Navigation**: Clicking validation issues jumps to the exact line and column in the editor
 - **Analytics**: Integrated with Vercel Analytics and Nepcha Analytics for privacy-compliant tracking

 ---